kesc23/woocommerce-product-by-category/readme.txt

 * Changed Product Loop photo size and card size:
 By adding the last update, we focused in founding a card size that would fit great 5 products in the loop for a minimum 1024px width resolution.
 With this, we upgraded the photo size to 190px and now it all fits great.

+== Upgrade Notice ==

+= 2.1.0 =
+Rebranded the plugin, several files renamed.
+No backwards compatibility.

+= 0.7.0 =
+Using own css for loop generation.
+This helps to be compatible with Beaver Builder and Elementor, as woocommerce generated - at this time - the product loop in different ways (flex for BB and grid for EL).